carlmccabe/cometcode/README.md

 # Comet Code
 Project documentation is to be compiled as a single markdown file namedREADME.md This file should contain,
-- A link to your GitHub repository
+- Link to GitHub repository
     - https://github.com/raeginez/cometcode
 - Ensure the repository is accessible by your Educators
 - Description of the app, including,